Cohomological invariants of hyperelliptic curves of even genus: Introduction

-If $p \neq 2$, then the cohomological invariants of $\mathscr{H}_{g}$ are nontrival if and only if $2g + 1$ is divisible by $p$.
+\item If $p \neq 2$, then the cohomological invariants of $\mathscr{H}_{g}$ are nontrivial if and only if $2g + 1$ is divisible by $p$.
 In this case they are freely generated by $1$ and a single invariant of degree one.